Lightstreamer/Lightstreamer-example-FullScreenMario-adapter-java/README.md

 # Build #

-If you want to skip the build process of this Adapter please note that in the [deploy release](https://github.com/Weswit/Lightstreamer-example-FullScreenMario-adapter-java/releases) of this project you can find the "deploy.zip" file that contains a ready-made deployment resource for the Lightstreamer server. <br>
+If you want to skip the build process of this Adapter please note that in the [deploy release](https://github.com/Weswit/Lightstreamer-example-FullScreenMario-adapter-java/releases) of this project you can find the `deploy.zip` file that contains a ready-made deployment resource for the Lightstreamer server. <br>
 Otherwise follow these steps:

 * Get the `ls-adapter-interface.jar`, file from the [latest Lightstreamer distribution](http://www.lightstreamer.com/download).